Jako/LoginAs/docs/usage.md

 | loginas.login_context | Login Context       | Main context for frontend authentication.                                | web     |
 | loginas.login_id      | Login ID            | ID of a MODX Resource with a Login snippet call.                         | -       |

+### Context with different (sub-)domains

+If you want to log in to a context that uses a different domain to the current manager, log in to the manager via this subdomain first.

+Example: The front end for the context `login` uses the subdomain `login.domain.com`.
+Therefore, log in to the Manager via `login.domain.com/manager` first, and then use the LoginAs feature.

 ### Permissions

 To work with the component the user must have appropriate rights: